Robinpig/Note/docs/CS/Algorithms/Sort.md

 **By Recursion**

-Sorting algorithms are either recursive [quick sort] or non-recursive [selection sort, and insertion sort], and there are some algorithms which use both (merge sort).
+Sorting algorithms are either recursive quick sort or non-recursive selection sort, and insertion sort, and there are some algorithms which use both (merge sort).

 **By Stability**

 Sorting algorithm is stable if for all indices i and j such that the key A[i] equals key A[j], if record R[i] precedes record R[j] in the original file, record R[i] precedes record R[j] in the sorted list.
 Few sorting algorithms maintain the relative order of elements with equal keys (equivalent elements retain their relative positions even after sorting).

 **By Adaptability**

-With a few sorting algorithms, the complexity changes based on pre-sortedness [quick sort]: pre- sortedness of the input affects the running time.
+With a few sorting algorithms, the complexity changes based on pre-sortedness quick sort: pre- sortedness of the input affects the running time.
 Algorithms that take this into account are known to be adaptive.

 Another method of classifying sorting algorithms is: